SMILEY4/ktor-openapi-tools/docs/openapi/core_concepts/how_it_works.md

 ### Documentation DSL

 The plugin provides a domain-specific language for documenting routes.
+It is used to add information relevant for the OpenAPI specification to routes.
 The DSL is structured as nested configuration blocks:

 ```kotlin
 httpMethod("path", {